Sándor Petőfi: Early life

 The family lived for some time in Szabadszállás, where his father owned a slaughterhouse.
 Within two years, the family moved to Kiskunfélegyháza, and Petőfi always viewed the city as his true home.
-His father tried to give his son the best possible education and sent him to a lyceum, but when Sándor was 15, the family went through a financially difficult period, due to the Danube floods of 1838 and the bankruptcy of a relative.
+His father tried to give his son the best possible education and sent him to a lyceum, but when Sándor was 15, the family went through a period of financial hardship due to the Danube floods of 1838 and the bankruptcy of a relative.
 Sándor had to leave the lyceum which he was attending in Selmecbánya (today Banská Štiavnica in Slovakia).
 He held small jobs in various theatres in Pest, worked as a teacher in Ostffyasszonyfa, and spent some months as a soldier in Sopron.